Citation, DOI & article data

-Ventriculoperitoneal (VP) shunts are a device used to shunt cerebrospinal fluid in the treatment of hydrocephalus.
+Ventriculoperitoneal (VP) shunts are devices used to shunt cerebrospinal fluid in the treatment of hydrocephalus.

 As the name suggests, a catheter is placed with its tip in the ventricle.
 The external portion of the catheter is connected to a valve that regulates the flow of CSF based on a preset pressure.
 The distal catheter is tunnelled under the skin and into the peritoneal cavity.